pequehq/framework/docs/microservices.md

 ![Microservices in Peque.ts](images/microservice-internal.png)

-Microservices, anyway, are provider classes decorated with the `@Microservice()` decorator.
+Microservices, anyway, are provider classes decorated with the `@Microservice()` decorator that extends the `MicroserviceHandler` class.

 ```typescript
 @Microservice({ broker: 'mqtt://localhost:1883', transport: 'mqtt' })